 Since they began the annual Skilled Trade’s Technology Day, their relationship with the schools has strengthened.
 The students feel confident and willing to promote what they have learned and it makes it easier for them to decide on a career path in the trades.
 The trades are among the fastest-growing job sectors in the United States according to the Bureau of Labor Statistics.
 Many students are not ready to attend a four-year college, but are forced to attend because they aren’t aware of other educational options.
 “We hear more and more every year that vocational schools don’t get the deserved recognition during the decision process for postsecondary education and we wanted to change that with our annual Skilled Trade’s Technology Day.
 We are hoping by hosting this event, it will peak an interest in some to consider a career within the trades,” said Lang.

-- Register today for the 2019 Service Management Forum!
+- Register today for the upcoming 2019 Safety Director's Forum!

 - Member Spotlight - Huckestein Mechanical Services redefines their business model for success!

 - Service Unlimited, Inc., participates in the Easterseals/CAI Volleyball Challenge!